mongodb/docs/source/includes/overview-monitoring-agent-install.rst

-The |mms| Monitoring Agent is a lightweight component that runs within your infrastructure, connects to your MongoDB processes, collects data about the state of your deployment, and then sends the data to the |monitoring| service which processes and renders this data.
-The agent initiates all connections to the |monitoring| service, and communications between the agent and the
+The |mms| Monitoring Agent is a lightweight component that runs within your infrastructure, connects to your MongoDB processes, collects data about the state of your deployment, and then sends the data to |mms|, which processes and renders this data.
+The agent initiates all connections between the agent and |mms|, and communications between the agent and
-|monitoring| service are encrypted.
+|mms| are encrypted.
 A single agent can collect data from
 multiple MongoDB processes.

 .. only:: web